 - 1. Qualified to officially exit from University College, - 2.
 Completed a minimum of 26 credit hours with a GPA of 2.2/4.0 or better if they desire to major in civil, electrical, or mechanical engineering OR 24 credit hours with a GPA of 2.0/4.0 or better if they desire to major in electronics engineering technology, pass the "Writing Proficiency" exam, and - 3.
-Earn a "C" or better in each of the following courses: - ENGL 110/111-Freshman Composition - MATH 264 Calculus I (for civil, electrical, or mechanical engineering majors) OR - MATH 135 Pre-Calculus I (for electronics engineering technology majors) - CHEM 112 General Chemistry Lab, - CHEM 132 General Chemistry Lecture. - PHYS 221/223 General Physics I (for civil, electrical, or mechanical engineering majors) OR - PHYS 141 Elements of Physics (for electronics engineering technology majors) - ENGR 120 Freshman Engineering I - ENGR 130 Freshman Engineering II
+Earn a "C" or better in each of the following courses: - ENGL 110/111-Freshman Composition - MATH 264 Calculus I (for civil, electrical, or mechanical engineering majors) OR - MATH 135 Pre-Calculus I (for electronics engineering technology majors) - BIOL 104 or 105- General Biology - CHEM 112 General Chemistry Lab, - CHEM 132 General Chemistry Lecture. - PHYS 221 General Physics I (for civil, electrical, or mechanical engineering majors) OR - PHYS 141 Elements of Physics (for electronics engineering technology majors) - ENGR 120 Freshman Engineering I - ENGR 130 Freshman Engineering II

-Applicants who satisfy entry requirements 1 and 2, but have not adequately passed all courses cited in entry requirement 3, will be "Conditionally Admitted."
-This action is contingent upon Applicants enrolling at the next opportunity in each missing course cited and earning a "C" or better within one year.
+Applicants who satisfy entry requirements 1 and 2, but have not adequately passed all courses cited in entry requirement 3, can be "Conditionally Admitted."
+This action is contingent upon Applicants enrolling at the next opportunity in each missing course cited and earning a "C" or better.
+Until this entry requirement is fully met, Applicants will be denied permission to continue taking engineering courses beyond this point.